 The condition can have an extreme impact on a person and can limit their capacity to lead an independent, healthy and fulfilling life.
 Good management can help with some of the effects of the condition particularly in more mild/moderate cases, but there is no doubt that this condition changes the lives of those affected.

 It is vitally important to the well-being of people affected by ME/CFS that the condition be widely recognised.
 This will improve the availability and access to effective diagnosis, treatment and management.
-In the meantime there are services and supports available right now.
+In the meantime there are some services and supports available through membership with Emerge Australia.